yuichi-takeuchi/tSort/README.md

 5. Repeat 3 to 4.
 6. Sort each unit whether burst or non-burst by clicking "BurstIndex" button on the slave table.
 7. Make raster waves by clicking "Raster" button on the Hist tab of the main control panel.
-8. Have firing rate histogram by cliking "Histogram" button on the Hist tab.
+8. Have firing rate histogram by clicking "Histogram" button on the Hist tab.

 #### Making output reports
-* Main Graph: Select components to display by check boxes and have a prefered view by clicking "Transform" button on the DispMode tab of the main control panel.
+* Main Graph: Select components to display by check boxes and have a view by clicking "Transform" button on the DispMode tab of the main control panel.
 After that have a new graph by clicking "tWaveSortGraph" button on the Hist tab of the main control panel.
 * Traces of single trial: Specify a specific trial number on the Hist tab and then click "EachTrialGraph" button.
 * Traces of all trials: Click "AllTrialGraph" button on the Hist tab.
 * Waveform graph: Click "PlainEvents" button on the Hist tab.
-* 3D feature plot: Click "NewPCGizmo" and "ExportGizmo" buttons for creation and exportion.
+* 3D feature plot: Click "NewPCGizmo" and "ExportGizmo" buttons for creation and export.

 ### Help
 * Click "Help" in "tSort" menu.